 The US aid had basically swelled from $60 million in economic and development assistance in 1979 to more than $600 million a year in the mid-1980s.
 The military aid was in addition to the $3.1 billion economic assistance for Islamabad.

-Geneva agreement for Soviet with drawl from Afghanistan dried in 1990, US military assistance was again suspended under the provisions of the Pressler Amendment.
+But before the ink of Geneva agreement for Soviet with drawl from Afghanistan dried in 1990, US military assistance was again suspended under the provisions of the Pressler Amendment.
 However, in 1995, the Brown Amendment authorized a one-time delivery of US military equipment worth $368 million to Pakistan.

 The Pak-US relations again deteriorated after Pakistan conducted its May 28, 1998 nuclear tests.
 Sanctions resulted under the Glenn Amendment and curbs were imposed on the provision of credits, military sales, economic assistance and loans to Pakistan.